Identity Politics: Returning to the Source

 My clearest memory of first encountering the term was as a student at a historically white South African university in a town lorded over by a hilltop monument to the country’s British colonial settlers.
 At the time, I was trying to make sense of my realities as a woman queer and Coloured (one of four racial classifications under apartheid laws and also a distinct southern African cultural identity).
 And I was doing so in the context of a South Africa dressed in democratic attire but organised beneath in many big and small ways according to oppressive logics: racism, patriarchy and capitalism.

 Questions of race loomed large in my consciousness, as I found in them a profound site of study, inside the lecture halls and in my own body.
-It was in parsing these questions of being that I heard identity politics mentioned by a professor who saw it as an intellectually uninteresting political dead-end.
+It was in parsing these questions of being that I heard identity politics said by a professor who saw it as an intellectually uninteresting political dead-end.

 Almost right away, as we map out the arc of Smith’s life, our conversation turns to identity politics.
 Smith bristles with irritation as she speaks about how it has been misunderstood, misused and wilfully misinterpreted as a narrow focus on identity when it is more expansive than that.